VSSSE/VSS-DOC/SRS.md

 #### 3.6.1 Technologies

 We will use the following technologies:
-- Elexir for the beck end
+- Elexir for the back end
 - Java and Android Studio for Android development
 - YouTrack
 - Git for version control